-The tournament begins in June, but the Russia Euro 2020 squad for this summer is starting to take shape already.
+The Russia Euro 2020 squad for this summer has been released.

 - GK: Anton Shunin (Dynamo Moscow)

 - DF: Igor Diveev (CSKA Moscow)

 - DF: Vyacheslav Karavaev (Zenit)